Jabiru 2200 4 Cylinder Engine

 The Jabiru 2200cc Aircraft Engine is a 4-cylinder 4-stroke horizontally opposed air cooled engine.
 80hp.

 Jabiru engines are designed to be manufactured in small batch quantities using the very latest Computer Numerically Controlled (CNC) machine tools.
-The vast majority of the components are manufactured in Southern Queensland in a network of high technology small companies.
-The crankcase halves, cylinder, crankshaft, starter motor housings, gearbox cover (the gearbox powers the distributor rotors) and coil mounts together with many smaller components are machined using the latest CNC machine tools.
-The sump (oil pan) is the only casting.
+Majority of the components are machined in Southern Queensland in a network of small companies.

 An integral alternator using rare earth magnets, provides alternating current for battery charging and electrical accessory drive.
 The alternator is attached to the flywheel and is driven directly by the crankshaft.
 The ignition system is a transistorised electronic system; two fixed coils mounted adjacent to the flywheel are energised by rare earth magnets attached to the flywheel.
 The passing of the coils by the magnets creates the high voltage current which is then transported by high tension leads to the centre post of two automotive type distributors (which are simply rotors and caps) before distribution to automotive spark plugs, two in the top of each cylinder head.
 The ignition system is fixed timing and, therefore, removes the need for timing adjustment.
-It is suppressed to prevent radio interference.
-The ignition system is fully redundant, self-generating and does not depend on battery power.
+The dual ignition system is self-generating and does not depend on battery power.

 An internal gear pump, direct mounted on the camshaft and incorporating a small automotive spin-on filter, provides engine lubrication.
 An oil cooler adapter is provided.
 All installations require an oil cooler to meet oil temperature limits.

 The standard engines are supplied with two RAMAIR cooling ducts, which have been developed by Jabiru to facilitate the cooling of the engine and direct air from the propeller to the critical areas of the engine, particularly the cylinder heads and barrels.
-The fitment of these RAMAIR cooling ducts is a great bonus for the home builder or engine installer, as they obviate the need to design and manufacture baffles and the establishment of a plenum chamber, which is the traditional method of cooling air-cooled aircraft engines.
-The fact that these baffles and plenum chamber are not required also ensures a "cleaner” engine installation, which in turn facilitates maintenance and inspection of the engine and engine component.
+The fitment of these RAMAIR cooling ducts is a great bonus for the home builder or engine installer, as this obviate the need to design and manufacture baffles or establish a plenum chamber.
+A “cleaner” engine installation results, which in turn facilitates maintenance and inspection of the engine and engine component.
 So the hard work of engine installation has largely been done for you by the Jabiru design team.
 RAMAIR ducts are available for tractor or pusher configurations.
 Special ducts are available for certain installations.

 The engine is fitted with a 1.2 kw starter motor.
 The engine has very low vibration levels, however it is also supported by four large rubber shock mounts attached to the engine mounts at the rear of the engine.
 An optional bed mount is available.

-The fuel induction system comprises a BING pressure compensating carburetor.
+The fuel induction system comprises a pressure compensating carburettor.
 Following carburation, the fuel/air mixture is transported to a small plenum chamber in the sump casting, in which the mixture is warmed prior to entering short induction tubes attached to the cylinder heads.